-Nils is a Senior Research Fellow in the Health Policy Team.
-He joined the Centre for Health Economics in 2009.
+Nils is Professor in the Health Policy Team at the Centre for Health Economics (CHE), University of York.
 He holds a PhD in Economics and a MSc in Health Economics, both from the University of York, and a BSc in Health Care Management from the University of Duisburg-Essen, Germany.
 Read More »

 In addition to her work at Roboleo Louise has over eight years’ experience as an academic researcher at the University of Exeter Medical School specialising in health technology assessment and health economics, as well as experience of using evidence synthesis and budget impact modelling in local decision making in a clinical commissioning group (CCG).
 Read More »

 The majority of my academic experience has been as a health technology assessment analyst for the Peninsula Technology Assessment Group (PenTAG), one of 10 teams conducting research to support the work of the UK National Institute for Health and Care Excellence (NICE) HTA programme.
 This included systematic reviews of diagnostic test accuracy, systematic reviews of clinical and cost effectiveness, and the critique and development of de novo health economic models.

 In addition, she has experience of using evidence synthesis in the local decision-making process through her role as Clinical Evidence Scientist at the North East and West (NEW) Devon CCG, conducting rapid reviews of both interventions (without NICE guidance), surgical procedures to summarise available clinical and cost-effectiveness evidence as well as conducting budget impact analyses.